Rise to Success: Career Highlights of Rich Hill (pitcher)

 On July 23, 2021, Rich Hill was traded to the New York Mets for pitcher Tommy Hunter and minor league catcher Matt Dyer.

-December 1, 2021: Signed a contract to return to the Red Sox
+December 1, 2021: Returned to the Red Sox

 On December 1, 2021, Rich Hill signed a one-year contract to return to the Red Sox.

-November 6, 2022: Elected free agency
+November 6, 2022: Elected Free Agency

 On November 6, 2022, Rich Hill elected free agency.